-When Danae' s father Acrisius discovered the baby, he furiously cast them both out to sea in a wooden chest, but they floated ashore on the Isle of Seriphos where they were rescued by a brave fisherman called Dictys.
+When Danae' s father Acrisius discovered the baby, he furiously cast them both out to sea in a wooden chest, but they floated ashore on the Isle of Serifos where they were hosted by the king of Serifos called Dictys.

 Years later, when Perseus had reached adulthood, he accidentally killed his grandfather Acrisius while throwing the discus, making this way the old prophecy come true.